mehrnoooshii/Magic-Hologram/README.md

-# Magic Mirror 🦮✨
+# Magic Hologram 🦮✨

-A personalized smart mirror that listens, talks (via OpenAI), and plays video in the background — in Persian (Farsi)!
+A personalized smart mirror/hologram that listens, talks (via OpenAI), and plays video in the background — in Persian (Farsi)!

 ---